sequenceiq/blog/source/_posts/2014-06-19-multinode-hadoop-cluster-on-docker.markdown

 cluster create
 ```

+In AmbariShell the `hint` command will always guide you on the happy path,
+and remember that devops are lazy, so instead of typing press `<TAB>` for autocomplete or suggestions.

+Autocomplete will help you to:

+ - complete the command in the given context (e.g. without any blueprint, cluster commands are not available)
+ - add required parameters
+ - add optional parameters: pres tab after double dash `--<TAB>`
+ - complete parameter arguments, such as blueprint names, hostnames ...

+## Summary

-Ever since we started to use Docker we are always developing against a multi-node Hadoop cluster - as running a 3-4 node cluster in a laptop actually has less overhead than working on a Sandbox VM.
+Ever since we started to use Docker we are always developing against a multi-node
+Hadoop cluster - as running a 3-4 node cluster in a laptop actually has less overhead
+than working on a Sandbox VM.

-We are *Dockerizing* the Hadoop ecosystem and simplifying the provisioning process - watch this space or follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/) for the latest news about [Cloudbreak](http://docs.cloudbreak.apiary.io/) - the open source cloud agnostic *Hadoop as a Service* API built on Docker.
+We are *Dockerizing* the Hadoop ecosystem and simplifying the provisioning
+process - watch this space or follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/)
+for the latest news about [Cloudbreak](http://docs.cloudbreak.apiary.io/) - the
+open source cloud agnostic *Hadoop as a Service* API built on Docker.

-Hope this helps and simplifies your development process - let us know how it goes for you or if you need any help with Hadoop on Docker.
+Hope this helps and simplifies your development process - let us know how it goes
+for you or if you need any help with Hadoop on Docker.